aqy88/lychee-course/README.md

-# An Introductory Exploration of Gender Bias Analysis with an NB Classifier vs Transformer Model
+# An Introductory Exploration of Gender Bias Analysis with an NB Classifier vs Distilled LLM

 ## Overview
 This project uses JupyterLab, a web-based interactive development environment (IDE) that uses "notebooks" to better organize code and data.
 You will only need to install Docker Engine, then run two scripts to get started!